Moving to Italy from the UK: Trading tea for espresso

 Sofia

-Warm weather, a laid-back lifestyle, beautiful architecture, and delicious food are reasons why 67,000 British citizens have chosen Italy as their new home.
-If you're keen on moving to Italy in 2022, you should know how the new rules affect you.
+Warm weather, a laid-back lifestyle, beautiful architecture, and delicious food are reasons why tens of thousands of British citizens have chosen Italy as their new home.
+If you're keen on moving to Italy from the UK, use our guide to help you on your way!

 British citizens can still move to Italy after Brexit.
-You can travel to Italy visa-free for a total of 90 days within a 180 day period.
+You can travel to Italy visa-free for 90 days within a 180 day period.

 What are the types of visas for Italy?

-Italy offers a variety of visas, each with its own set of fees and conditions.
+Italy offers a number of visas, each with its own set of fees and conditions.

 • Work Visa: Those who have already received a job offer from a company in Italy can apply for a work visa to enter Italy.

-• Student Visa: It’s open to students over the age of 18 who’re already enrolled in an Italian educational institution.
+• Student Visa: Open to students over the age of 18 who’re already enrolled in an Italian educational institution, a student visa is a requirement for British students in Italy.

 • Family Visa: UK citizens can join a family member that holds an EU citizenship or permanent residence status in Italy.
 Long-term partners are also considered as family members and they're required to prove that they're in a long-term and stable relationship.

-• Self-employed Visa: It’s available to whoever wishes to open a business or be self-employed in Italy.
+• Self-employed Visa: Available to whoever wishes to open a business or be self-employed in Italy.

 • National visa or elective residency visa: This type of visa is designed for those who want to live in Italy and can financially support themselves without working.
 Although it is commonly referred regarded as a retirement visa, it’s not restricted to retirees.

-• Golden Visa: Also known as Italian Investor Visa, this is for those who intend to make a large investment in or donate to Italy.
+• Golden Visa: Also known as investor visa, this is for those who intend to make a large investment in or donate to Italy.

 What are the requirements for applying for an Italian visa?